Identifying common Wi‑Fi configuration mistakes

 Diagnostic tools and apps

-• traceroute 8.8.8.8 — expected: shows hops to your ISP; actual: stops at the router IP indicates gateway problem.
+• traceroute 8.8.8.8 — expected: shows hops to your ISP; if it stops at the router IP, the gateway is the problem.

-• Wi‑Fi analyser (Android: NetSpot or WiFi Analyzer) — expected: few strong channels; actual: dozens of 2.4 GHz APs overlapping means pick 5 GHz or change channel.
+• Wi-Fi analyser (Android: NetSpot or WiFi Analyzer) — expected: a few strong channels; many overlapping 2.4 GHz APs mean you should move to 5 GHz or change channel.

-• netsh wlan show networks mode=bssid — shows SSID cloning or hidden SSIDs.
+• netsh wlan show networks mode=bssid — useful for spotting SSID cloning or hidden SSIDs.

-Write down the lines you see.
-For example, ping with no gateway returns: “Destination host unreachable” or “Request timed out”.
-Those exact outputs narrow the failure quickly.
+Write down the exact lines you see.
+For example, if ping cannot reach the gateway, the output may be “Destination host unreachable” or “Request timed out”.
+That narrows the fault quickly.

 Common configuration pitfalls